drogatkin/MediaChest/README.md

 features interesting for himself, it prevents moving the program to shareware.
-The Web site where you can find more information about this program, including the latest build, is: http://mediachest.sourceforge.net/ .
+The Web site where you can find more information about this program, including the latest build, is: https://github.com/drogatkin/MediaChest.
 This site is a member of the Open Source Java ring.
 The program was reviewed by JARS (top 5%) and added to Sourcebank.

 ## The distribution status of the program

-  MediaChest is freely distributable software.
-Use it, make it better, give it to your friends.
+MediaChest is a freely distributed software.

 ##    Known problems